LeGend077/diseases-addon/README.md

 ### Diseases:
 1. Cold
    - Caused by prolong periods in Cold Biomes.
-2. Swamp Fever
+2. Fever
+   - Have a chance to get Fever from Cold.
+   - Maybe from Zombies.
-   - Caused by prolong periods in Swamp.
+   - Maybe caused by too much time in Nether.
 3. Sunburn
    - Caused by prolong periods(10 minutes) in Hot Biomes.
    - Can be avoided by wearing any Helmet.